-Clean and fix your garden tools.
+4. Clean tools - Take time to clean, sharpen, and repair your garden tools.

 It’s time for brassicas (broccoli, broccolini, cabbage and cauliflower) as they can handle the colder weather and can be planted generally all over New Zealand.
 Buying Awapuni seedlings will give you a good head start.
 Plant broad beans and peas will thrive in areas without frost.